8-Pass Charlie: B-57 raids

 During the war, the bomber wing of the PAF was attacking the concentration of airfields in north India.
 In order to avoid enemy fighter-bombers, the B-57s operated from several different airbases, taking off and returning to different bases to hop and avoid being attacked.
 The B-57 bombers would arrive over their targets in a stream at intervals of about 15 minutes, which led to achieving a major disruption of the overall IAF effort.

 1971 War

-During the 1971 war, Najeeb served as the PSO of PAF's Commander-in-chief, "Air Marshal Abdul Rahim Khan".
+During the 1971 war, Najib served as the PSO of the PAF's Commander-in-chief, Air Marshal Abdul Rahim Khan.

 Named by adversaries

 The name was assigned to this unknown pilot by his impressed Indian adversaries at the Adampur base, and appears to be derived from his daring routine of making eight passes in bombing runs during every air raid over the alerted airbase to bomb selected targets with each 500 lb bomb in the moonlight, "and tried to carry out an effective attack each time", instead of dropping his entire bomb-load of 4,000 lbs during the first pass which would have allowed a safer exit for the aggressor aircraft over initial defences.